Ugandan shilling: Second shilling

 On 17 May 2010, the Bank of Uganda issued a new family of notes featuring a harmonised banknote design that depict Uganda's rich historical, natural, and cultural heritage.
 They also bear improved security features.
 Five images appear on all the six denominations: Ugandan mat patterns, Ugandan basketry, the map of Uganda (complete with the equator line), the Independence Monument, and a profile of a man wearing Karimojong headdress.
 Bank of Uganda Governor Emmanuel Tumusiime Mutebile said the new notes did not constitute a currency reform, nor were they dictated by politics.
 The redesign, he said, was driven by the need to comply with international practices and to beat counterfeiters.
 Uganda is the first African country to introduce the advanced security feature SPARK on a regular banknote series.
 SPARK is an optical security feature recognised by central banks worldwide and is used on a number of banknotes for protection against counterfeiting.

 Current notes

+As of April 2023, these are the Ugandan shilling banknotes in circulation: